caserec/CaseRecommender/README.md

     >> from caserec.evaluation.item_recommendation import ItemRecommendationEvaluation
     >> ItemRecommendationEvaluation().evaluate_with_files(predictions_file, test_file)

 Evaluate Ranking (MAE and RMSE)

     >> from caserec.evaluation.rating_prediction import RatingPredictionEvaluation
     >> RatingPredictionEvaluation().evaluate_with_files(predictions_file, test_file)

-# Documentation

-Soon...

 # Input

-The input-files of traditional have to be placed in the corresponding subdirectory and are in csv-format with 3 columns
+The input-files of traditional have to be placed in the corresponding subdirectory and are in csv-format with at least 3 columns.
+Example: user_1,item_1,feedback

-- User

-- Item

-- Feedback

-Example: user_1\titem_1\tfeedback

 # Help CaseRecommender

 To help the project with contributions follow the steps:

 - Fork CaseRecommender